 - Create a calendar of deadline dates

 - Prepare a statement of purpose, resume, or personal statement for potential references

 - Use a clear and professional e-mail address

 - You can use your essay for multiple applications, just make sure it is tailored to the application you are completing

-- If you are awarded a scholarship, be sure to follow the guidelines to retain it, such as enrollment requirements
+- If you are awarded a scholarship, follow the guidelines for renewal, such as enrollment or GPA requirements

 - Most scholarships do not require repayment, although some may need to be repaid if the student does not follow the guidelines of the scholarship

 Scholarship donors are generous and caring people who unselfishly give to support the educational endeavors of students like you.
 They typically ask for nothing in return, but receiving a well-written thank you letter lets the donor know that his or her scholarship was greatly appreciated.
 Your letter reminds them why they gave in the first place and often helps secure continuing gifts for future students.

 Review these tips and our sample thank you letter to help you compose your own letter in a professional business format.
 Make sure your letter is free of both grammatical and spelling errors.

 Thank you note tips